craigeddy/AzureDevOpsPullRequests/README.md

 # Azure DevOps Pull Request Reader

-This is a simple Python script that uses the Azure DevOps REST API to read last month's pull requests from a Team Projects's repositories.
+This is a simple .NET 8 console application that uses the Azure DevOps REST API to read last month's pull requests from a Team Projects's repositories.
 It retrieves the pull request details and prints them in a readable format.

 ## Prerequisites